Senior Courts Act 2016

 You could also call this:

-"Who replaces the Chief Justice when they are not available"
+"Who can be in charge when the Chief Justice is not available"

 Illustration for Senior Courts Act 2016

 You can have an Acting Chief Justice when the Chief Justice is not available.
 The most senior available Judge of the Supreme Court can act as Chief Justice if the office is vacant.
 They can also act as Chief Justice if the Chief Justice is unable to work due to illness or any other reason.
-You are allowed to have the next most senior available Judge of the Supreme Court act as Chief Justice in this situation.
-They can do the Chief Justice's duties and use their powers while acting in this role.
-This means they can make decisions and take actions as if they were the Chief Justice.
+You are allowed to have someone act as Chief Justice when they are needed.
+The next most senior available Judge of the Supreme Court can act as Chief Justice in this situation.
+They have the power to perform the duties of the Chief Justice and make decisions on their behalf.
 This rule does not change clause 12 of the Letters Patent Constituting the Office of Governor-General of New Zealand.
-It is a separate rule that applies to the Supreme Court.
-It helps ensure that the court can keep working even if the Chief Justice is not available.
+The Acting Chief Justice has the power to do the Chief Justice's job while they are acting.
+They can make decisions and take actions as if they were the Chief Justice.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.